learn-co-curriculum/dsc-big-data-introduction/README.md

 <img src="./images/internet_minute.jpg" width="500">

 Velocity is basically the frequency of data generation or the frequency of data delivery.
-The leading edge of big data is streaming data, which is collected in real-time from the websites
+The leading edge of big data is streaming data, which is collected in real-time from the websites.

 Tools within the Big Data stack help companies hold this explosion in velocity, accept the incoming flow of data and at the same time process it quickly enough so that it does not create bottlenecks.